High-Precision Redshifts for Type Ia Supernovae with the Nancy Grace Roman Space Telescope P127 Prism: Summary

 We have reported results from the analysis of \totalsn\ simulated \rst P127 spectra of \sn with exposure times of 1200, 3600, and 10,800\,s.
 The \rst P127 prism is exceptionally efficient at delivering high-S/N spectra, and therefore is particularly useful for inferring accurate redshifts based on absorption features in the continuum.
 We recover limiting magnitudes, i.e., $>$50\% completeness, of 24.0, 24.4, and 25.3, for our three exposure times (although see preceding discussion about the steepness of completeness curves) under the requirement of $\sigma_z = (\left|z - z_\mathrm{true} \right|)/(1+z) \leq 0.01$.
 The procedure to employ \texttt{pyLINEAR} for simulating and extracting spectra, particularly for the case of the \rst P127 prism, is presented.
 The entire set of extracted 1D spectra, and simulated and recovered SN properties in tabular form, are available upon request.

-\acknowledgements B.A.J.\ is grateful for helpful discussions with members of the \rst Science Investigation Team (SIT) for supernova cosmology, in particular with Steven Rodney, Ryan Foley, and Kevin Wang.
+\acknowledgements We are thankful to the anonymous reviewer for their helpful comments and suggestions.
+B.A.J.\ is grateful for helpful discussions with members of the \rst Science Investigation Team (SIT) for supernova cosmology, in particular with Steven Rodney, Ryan Foley, and Kevin Wang.
 A.V.F. received financial support from the Christopher R. Redlich Fund and many individual donors.
 R.H. acknowledges work supported by NASA under award number 80GSFC21M0002.